Shivfun99/low-latency-fraud-engine/README.md

 - Role-based access for dashboard
 - Idempotency via transaction IDs
 -
-#####
-Kafka, Redis, and Docker are runtime dependencies and are not committed to the repository.
-Kafka binaries under /opt are for local development only.
+> Note: Kafka, Redis, and Docker are runtime dependencies and are not committed to the repository.
+Kafka binaries under `/opt` are for local development only.
-Use docker-compose.yml or install services manually.
 ## 📈 Scalability

 - **Kafka**: Increase partitions (currently 6)